QA-OpenProject/Software-Tester-Career/01-Interview-Questions/01Questions.md

       - Microservices: Easy to scale
 - Could you give an example to explain the inheritance of OOPS Java?
 - Could you give an example to explain the polymorphism of OOPS Java?
+- Can we give the same name for the method inside the Java class?
 - Could you give some positive and negative test cases for the payment interface?
-- Do you have experience of CI/CD?
+- Do you have experience with CI/CD?
+- Do you have experience with Agile?
 - Do you know any technology for the automation testing?

 ## Coding Questions
 - Write a program to reverse a string